dmitriilezine/AzureSecureAdministration/DeploymentOutline.md

 1. [Deploy Azure Key Vaults](DeployAzureKeyVaults.md)
 2. Identify Log Analytics workspace used by the Azure Security Center for the target Azure subscription.
     This workspace will be used to log data from deployed resoucres.
+If Azure Security Center is not enabled then it will need to be enabled.
+Recommend to use Standard pricing tier to get all advanced features of ASC.
-3. Deploy storage accounts that will be used for VM diagnostics and network logging.
+3. Deploy storage accounts that will be used for VM diagnostic, network logging and SQL audit.
 Click on the following link to initiate deployment in your target Tenant/Subscription.
 ```<language>
 	https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdmitriilezine%2FAzurePAW-StorageAccounts%2Fmaster%2FAzurePAW-StorageAccounts%2Fazuredeploy.json
 ```

-> 	This ARM template will create two storage accounts.
-One account will be used for VM diagnostics and another for NSG diagnostics logging.
+> 	This ARM template will create three storage accounts.
+One account will be used for VM diagnostics, second for NSG diagnostics logging and third account for Azure SQL audit logging.
 If more storage accounts are required by the design, then modify template as needed.
 **Note:** if your Azure AD account has access to multiple tenants/subscriptions, and when you click on the URL it targets wrong tenant, you will need to insert your desired tenant into the url as follows: